kevin-j-m/kjm-blog/content/posts/coverage.md

 </p>
 {{< /rawhtml >}}

-Similar to Line Coverage, this also documents that a relevant line was executed while coverage was running.
+Similar to lines coverage, this also documents that a relevant line was executed while coverage was running.
 However, it’s a binary report of whether it was executed or not.
 It will not tell you how often.
 This may be sufficient in many cases, and comes with the benefit of being more performant every subsequent time a particular line of code is executed under coverage.

 #### Benefits

 * Oneshot provides you with nothing more than if a line of application code is executed in a test suite.
-* As long as being constrained to knowing if something ran or not, and not knowing how often, is sufficient, Oneshot Line Coverage provides the same feedback as Line Coverage with better performance.
+* As long as being constrained to knowing if something ran or not, and not knowing how often, is sufficient, oneshot lines coverage provides the same feedback as lines coverage with better performance.

 ### Methods